ericholscher/ericholscher.com/site/blog/2013/nov/21/better-javascript-workflow-with-django.rst

 It's great that node has an import system, but that doesn't help me when I'm writing Javascript for the browser.
-`browserify`_ is a project that basically allows you to have node-style imports in the browser.
+`browserify`_ is a project that allows you to have node-style imports in the browser.

 Browserify takes all of your Javascript files with imports, and renders them into one large file you can include in your project.